TenthPres/TouchPoint-WP/README.md

 #### Filters

 `tp_auto_redirect_login`  If the option to use TouchPoint as the default login mechanism is enabled, this filter allows more specificity as to when you want this redirect to happen.
-Be default, this feature is disabled.
+By default, this feature is disabled.
 However, once enabled, by default, the plugin will redirect all login requests to TouchPoint.

 `tp_prevent_admin_bar`  If the option to Prevent Subscriber Admin Bar is enabled, this filter allows more specificity as